 Suite 201, 1367 West Broadway,

 Tel: (604) 873-8723 Web: https://www.bellalliance.ca/

 3. SET UP HOME INSURANCE

-You’ll want to make sure that you have electricity and heat when you move in, so ensure that you either switch your account with BC Hydro, or set up a new account.
-You can get this going on the BC Hydro website.
+You’ll want to make sure that you have electricity and heat when you move in, so ensure that you either switch your account with BC Hydro and Fortis BC (if gas is applicable), or set up a new account.
+You can get this going on the BC Hydro website and Fortis BC website.

 6. CONTACT THE STRATA

 You’ll need to let the Strata know that you’re going to be the new owner.
 You’ll likely be able to set up an account to automatically pay your strata fees, and you’ll have to book the elevator for your move day.
 The contact information for the Strata Manager would be in the minutes, but you can contact us for more information.
 Strata Managers aren’t the easiest to get a hold of so you might have to try a few times.
 You lawyer will make sure the strata fees are paid for the month you move in, but you’ll need to ensure that the Strata has your banking information for future months.

 Remember to book the elevator for your move out of your current home as well.

 Here are some things you can expect on the Completion Day or a few days prior, depending on when you’re meeting with the Lawyer:

 - Your lawyer provides you with a Statement of Adjustment with costs payable by you.
 This takes into account the purchase price, any applicable GST, Property Transfer Tax, some property taxes, strata fees, move in fees, Lawyers fees, etc. When you meet with the Lawyer, you’ll need to bring these funds by way of a bank draft, along with ID.